 The benevolent king then became the wrathful king.
 For he then ordered the unmerciful (deceitful, wicked) servant to be tortured and locked in a jail cell until all of his immense debt was paid.

 Observation #8.
-Messiah then warns us that Adonai will do the very same to everyone of us, “if” we do not:
+Messiah then warns us that Adonai Eloheinu (the LORD our God) will do the very same to everyone of us, “if” we do not:

 “Forgive each other with (all) of our heart.”